 Hon.
 Craig Simailak: Thank you, Mr. Speaker.
-I thank the member for his question regarding the funding for the power plant project.
+I thank the member for his question in regard to the funding for the power plant project.
 We are hoping to use the Arctic Energy Fund to help fund this project.
 It will depend on the power plants that will be built before Chesterfield Inlet.

-Going forward, right now, I can't say it will be under the Arctic Energy Fund, or not.
+Going forward, right now, I can't say if it will be under the Arctic Energy Fund or not.
 Thank you, Mr. Speaker.

-Speaker: Your final supplementary, Mr. Sammurtok.
+Speaker: Your second and final supplementary, Mr. Sammurtok.

-Mr. Sammurtok (interpretation): Thank you, Mr. Speaker. (interpretation ends) As the minister is aware, the Qulliq Energy Corporation has been working towards the design and construction of a new hybrid diesel-solar panel plan in Kugluktuk.

-Can the minister indicate if Chesterfield Inlet's new power plant will also a hybrid design?
+Mr. Sammurtok (interpretation): Thank you, Mr. Speaker. (interpretation ends) As the minister is aware, the Qulliq Energy Corporation has been working towards the design and construction of a new hybrid diesel-solar power plant in Kugluktuk.
+Can the minister indicate if Chesterfield Inlet's new power plant will also be a hybrid design?
 Thank you, Mr. Speaker.